j19sch/j19sch.github.io/posts/2024/2024208-the-eight-skills-of-exploratory-testing.md

 # The eight skills of exploratory testing

 1. What do you notice while testing?
-	- key element:
+	- key element: internal and external noticing
 1. How do you decide what to do next?
-	- key element:
+	- key element: good decisions do not guarantee good outcomes
 1. How many alternatives can you imagine?
-	- key element:
+	- key element: a thing is never a single thing
 1. How do you model the different aspects of what you're testing?
-	- key element:
+	- key element: model what you can see and what you can infer
 1. How rich an varied are the oracles you use for evaluating what you discover?
-	- key element:
+	- key element: there are many oracles besides requirements and acceptance criteria
 1. How do you record what you notice and decide and do while testing?
-	- key element:
+	- key element: it all starts from note-taking
 1. What tools do you use that support, extend and/or amplify your testing?
 	- key element:
 1. What do you leave behind for future use?